How-To Guides

 # The agent immediately has access to HubSpot actions

-# No restart required
+# No restart required — MCP discovers new tools automatically

 We configure 5-8 integrations during every beeeowl deployment, but we also walk every client through the process of adding new ones themselves.
 It’s intentionally self-service after day one.
 McKinsey’s 2025 AI Adoption report found that AI deployments with self-service extensibility had 2.7x higher user satisfaction and 40% faster time-to-value compared to deployments that required vendor involvement for every change.
+We built the beeeowl delivery process around that finding — you should never need to call us to add an integration unless you specifically want help.

 # View current scopes for an integration